voidware/trek14/readme.md

 A fabulous explosion with sound is implemented for entitles.

-#### More on SR Scan
+#### SR Scan Improvements

 Short range scan now displays shield energy and RED/GREEN condition.
+Can press "S" inside SR scan to scan enemy energy levels - but this costs a move.

+#### Enemies and Animation

+Enemies now animate menacingly.
+Added a new, bigger and beefier Klingon ship.
+Plan to add the Klingon Destroyer Ships at some point too - these will be badass.